Subqueries

 1985-04-04 |

-This approach works, but it’s more difficult to write, and we have to keep passing through parts of state to the next part of the query.
+This approach works, but it’s more difficult to write, as you have to keep passing through parts of the query to its next part.

-clause gives us the best of both worlds:
+clause gives you the best of both worlds:

 -

-We can use the UNION approach to run the individual queries and remove duplicates
+You can use the UNION approach to run the individual queries and remove duplicates.

 -